Debt Collection in the Maine Courts

 When you are sued by this method, you must file a written answer within 20 days of the day the Complaint and Summons are delivered to you (most often by deputy sheriff).
 If you do not file a written answer within 20 days, you will likely lose the case by default.

-If you dispute all or part of the debt, you must file a written answer with the Court and mail a copy to the Plaintiff or his lawyer within 20 days of the date you received the Complaint and Summons.
+Again, if you dispute all or part of the debt, you must file a written answer with the Court and mail a copy to the Plaintiff or his lawyer within 20 days of the date you received the Complaint and Summons.

 Try to get a lawyer’s advice if you are sued in this way and believe that you don’t owe some or all of the money that is being demanded or have other legal defenses.